 Locality Map: Appendix A The scale of the locality map must be at least 1:50 000.
 For linear development proposals of more than 25 kilometres, a smaller scale e.g., 1:250 000 can be used.
 The scale must be indicated on the map.
 The map must indicate the following: an accurate indication of the project site position as well as the positions of the alternative sites, if any; road names or numbers of all the major roads as well as the roads that provide access to the site(s) a north arrow; a legend; a linear scale; the prevailing wind direction (during November to April and during May to October); and GPS co-ordinates (to indicate the position of the activity using the latitude and longitude of the centre point of the site for each alternative site.
 The co-ordinates should be in degrees and decimal minutes.
 The minutes should have at least three decimals to ensure adequate accuracy.
 The projection that must be used in all cases is the WGS84 spheroid in a national or local projection).
 For an ocean-based or aquatic activity, the coordinates must be provided within which the activity is to be undertaken and a map at an appropriate scale clearly indicating the area within which the activity is to be undertaken.
-Coordinates must be provided in degrees, minutes and seconds using the Hartebeesthoek94; WG\$84 co- ordinate system.
+Coordinates must be provided in degrees, minutes and seconds using the Hartebeesthoek94; WGS84 coordinate system. -------------------------------- ---

 Site Plan: Appendix B Detailed site development plan(s) must be prepared for each alternative site or alternative activity.
 The site plans must contain or conform to the following: The detailed site plan must preferably be at a scale of 1:500 or at an appropriate scale.
 The scale must be indicated on the plan, preferably together with a linear scale.
 The property boundaries and numbers of all the properties within 50m of the site must be indicated on the site plan.
 The current land use (not zoning) as well as the land use zoning of each of the adjoining properties must be indicated on the site plan.
 The position of each element of the application as well as any other structures on the site must be indicated on the site plan.
 Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the development must be indicated on the site plan.
-Servitudes and an indication of the purpose of each servitude must be included on the site plan.
-Sensitive environmental elements within 100m of the site must be included on the site plan, including (but not limited to): Watercourses / Rivers / Wetlands - including the 32 meter set back line from the edge of the bank of a river/stream/wetland; Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable; Areds with indigenous vegetation (even if degraded or infested with alien species).
+Servitudes and an indication of the purpose of each servitude must be indicated on the site plan.
+Servitudes and an indication of the purpose of each servitude must be included on the site plan, including (but not limited to): Watercourses / Rivers / Wetlands - including the 32 meter set back line from the edge of the bank of a river/stream/wetland; Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable; Ridge; Cultural and historical features; Areas with indigenous vegetation (even if degraded or infested with alien species).
 Whenever the slope of the site exceeds 1:10, a contour map of the site must be submitted.
-North arrow development and its associated structures and infrastructure on the environmental sensitivities of the preferred and alternative sites indicating any areas that should be avoided, including buffer areas.
-The GIS shape file for the site development plan(s) must be submitted digitally
+North arrow A map/site plan must also be provided at an appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred and alternative sites indicating any areas that shoul